Gallbladder Surgery Q&A

 A: If the gallbladder is removed, there are no long term repercussions a d the body functions well since there is no need to have the reservoir of bile after all.
 The duodenum will then reabsorb the excess water and electrolytes. the bile continues to low through a system of ducts from the liver into the duodenum.

-Q: why is the gallbladder removed
+Q: Why is the gallbladder removed

-A: The most common reason to remove the gallbladder is the due to gallstones.
-These stones can block the gallbladder duct or the main bile ducts and cause infection, liver issues and even pancreatitis.
+A: The most common reason to remove the gallbladder is due to gallstones.
+These stones can block the gallbladder duct or the main bile ducts and cause infection, liver issues, and even pancreatitis.
 Most of the time the patient comes with abdominal pain that presents after eating and comes in waves.
 These are usually warning signs before a stone comes out of the gallbladder and causes more serious issues.
 If the stones come out of the gallbladder this can cause infection which would make the operation more difficult

-and other times if they come out they can block the bile duct and require removal through a another procedure before called ERCP, before the gallbladder is removed.
+and other times if they come out they can block the bile duct and require removal through another procedure before called ERCP, before the gallbladder is removed.
 The goal is to remove the gallbladder before these complications occur.
 So symptoms suggesting gallbladder disease will prompt removal of this organ.

 Dissolution of gallstones has been attempted as well as breaking them down, but results were not good and if the stones passed into the bile ducts this caused more issues.
-Also the gallbladder would produce more stones shortly after.
+Also, the gallbladder would produce more stones shortly after.

 Q: What are other. reasons to remove the gallbladder

-A: At times a patient will have symptoms of gallbladder disease that have no association to gallstones.
-This condition is called biliary dyskinesia and it is a diagnosis made by exclusion, which means it is a diagnosis given when we have done a complete workup and the only abnormality detected is a dysfunctional gallbladder, or a poorly contracting gallbladder.
+A: At times a patient will have symptoms of gallbladder disease that have no association with gallstones.
+This condition is called biliary dyskinesia and it is a diagnosis made by exclusion, which means it is a diagnosis given when we have done a complete workup and the only abnormality detected is a dysfunctional gallbladder or a poorly contracting gallbladder.
 This is determined via a nuclear medicine test called a HIDA scan with ejection fraction.